19. Margarita

 The trolley-bus

-This public transportation vehicle was in use in my younger years in Belgium too, but it has disappeared from our streets.
-In Moscow however these electric buses which, like trams, are driven by overground electrical cables, are still popular.
+The history of the trolleybus goes back to April 29, 1882, when Ernst Werner von Siemens (1816-1892) ran his Elektromote in Halensee, a suburb of Berlin, Germany.
+In my younger years, this public transportation vehicle was in use in Belgium too, but it has disappeared from our streets.
+In Moscow, however, these electric buses which are driven by overground electrical cables like trams, are still popular.
 Because they run on tires, rather than tracks, they are more manoeuvrable than trams.

 The Manege